Becoming a Physician

-While there is no preferred major, most University of Akron students who are preparing for medical school pursue a Biomedical Science, Biology, Biochemistry, or Biomedical Engineering degree.
 Although some students with interests in the Social Sciences or Humanities may select one of our non-STEM majors that accommodates the addition of the recommended pre-med coursework.
-View all UA degree programs.
 Students pursuing a medical degree (M.D. or D.O.) will complete four years of coursework at the undergraduate level (bachelor’s degree), four years of coursework at the medical school level (doctor of medicine degree or doctor of osteopathic medicine), and a minimum of three years of residency training.

 Being a Competitive Applicant

 The national acceptance rate for U.S. medical schools is approximately 40%, with the average admitted student earning a 3.7 overall GPA and 511.2 MCAT score (AAMC 2018-2019 Table A-16).
 In addition to strong academic credentials, medical schools encourage students to shadow physicians, gain clinical experience through employment or volunteering, participate in community service work, and research.
 Learn about research opportunities by talking with UA faculty.
 Shadow a physician by contacting your own physician or local hospital, clinic, or private practice.
 Joining student organizations is a great way to become involved on campus and the in local community.

 Curriculum at The University of Akron prepares students for the Medical College Admissions Test (MCAT).
 The MCAT is typically taken during the spring of students junior year of college, and it is important to have taken the MCAT before applying to medical school as most medical schools will not consider students who have not received their MCAT score.